pdfminer/pdfminer.six/README.md

 How to use
 ----------

- * Install Python 2.7 or newer.
-Note that Python 2 support is dropped at January, 2020.
+ * Install Python 3.4 or newer
+ * Install

     `pip install pdfminer.six`